-Whether you are parenting a young child who is gender creative or an older youth who has come out as trans, you may have a lot of questions.
+Whether you are parenting a young child who is gender creative or an older youth who has come out as trans or gender diverse, you may have a lot of questions.

-guide that answers a lot of questions about supporting youth with non-binary identities.
+guide by an organization called Life Outside the Binary covers many questions about supporting youth with non-binary identities.